SergeyStol/task-tracker-rest-api/README.md

 curl loclahost:8080/actuator/health
 ```
 You should see `{"status":"UP","groups":["liveness","readiness"]}`
-which means - the application is working correctly.
+if so, the application is working correctly.

 # Testing